-This recipe for vegetarian breakfast burritos is so easy to make!
-Even without meat, this recipe is perfectly hearty.
-The burritos are on the smaller side but oh-so-filling especially when you down it with a nice cup of morning coffee.
-They’re cheesy and delicious and taste authentically Hispanic.
+This recipe is so easy to make!
+Even without meat, it is very hearty.
+The burritos are on the smaller side but oh-so-filling, especially when you serve it with a nice cup of morning coffee.
+They’re cheesy and delicious and taste amazing.

-Typically, when I freezer cook I make extremely large quantities to last us a while.
+Typically, when I freezer cook and meal prep, I make extremely large quantities to last us a while.
 But since we now have a smaller freezer, I’ve had to make my freezer cooking batches a little smaller.

-This recipe makes 12 vegetarian breakfast burritos.
+This recipe makes 12 burritos.
 This is fine for the two of us.
-It’s about two weeks of breakfast since our household only consists of two and I also had some ready-made pancakes in the freezer (pancake post coming soon).
+It’s about two weeks worth of breakfasts and I also had some ready-made pancakes in the freezer.
 If you have a larger household just double or triple the recipe.
 It’s still cheap and delicious.
 Make sure to check out the Freezer Tips and Storage Times Printable to know how long to safely keep your food frozen.

 It gives a nice Spanish flavor to every part of the burrito and eliminates the need for additional seasonings aside from salt and pepper.
 I’m partial to the Goya brand (no, I’m not being paid to say this) because it’s the brand I grew up eating.
 Look for the red can, not the blue.
 Those are the ones with sauce.

-2. Make scrambled eggs.
+Step Two: Scramble the eggs.
 Season as you please – I added milk, salt and pepper.
-Then transfer out of pan temporarily.
+Scoop them into a bowl temporarily.

-3. Pour can of beans into pan and cook until heated through.
-Approximately 3 or 4 minutes.
+Step Three: Pour the can of beans into pan and cook until heated through.
+It should only take three or four minutes.

-4. Add the cooked scrambled eggs and rice into the beans and mix thoroughly until combined.
-Set aside for a few minutes to let it cool down.
-I waited about 20 minutes.
+Step Four: Add the cooked scrambled eggs and rice into the beans and mix thoroughly until combined.
+Set aside for about twenty minutes to let it cool down.

-6. Pack burritos individually in aluminum foil and then pack them into freezer safe bags.
+Step Six: Pack them individually in aluminum foil and then place them into freezer safe Ziploc bags.

 Vegetarian Breakfast Burritos

-- Pour a can of beans in sauce into the skillet and heat them through.
+- Pour the can of beans in sauce into the skillet and heat them through.
 It will take about 3-4 minutes.

-- Add the scrambled eggs and rice to the beans and mix thoroughly until combined.
-Set aside for a few minutes to let it cool down.
-I waited 15-20 minutes.
+- Add the scrambled eggs and rice to the beans and mix thoroughly until it is well combined.
+Set aside to let it cool down.

 - Start forming the burritos.
-Add a small amount of the mixture into he center, sprinkle cheese on top and fold up burrito style.
+Add a small amount of the eggs/beans/rice mixture in the center, sprinkle cheese on top and fold it up burrito style.

-- Pack burritos individually in aluminum foil and then pack them into freezer safe bags.
+- Pack burritos individually in aluminum foil and then add them to freezer safe bags.